Tan Hooi Ling

-Tan Hooi Ling (陈慧玲 (Tân Hūi-lêng, Chén Huìlíng)) is a Malaysian internet entrepreneur based in Singapore.
+Tan Hooi Ling (陈慧玲 (Tân Hūi-lêng, Chén Huìlíng)) is a Singaporean businesswoman.
 She is best known as the co-founder and Chief Operating Officer (COO) of Singaporean ride-hailing company, Grab Holdings Inc. Tan was a business analyst at McKinsey & Company before she co-founded Grab with Anthony Tan while attending Harvard Business School.

 Early life

-Raised in a middle-class Malaysian Chinese household in Kuala Lumpur by a civil engineer father and a remisier mother alongside an older brother, who is a software programmer and lives in New Zealand, Tan is the youngest of two children in her family.
-She went to state-schools while living in Petaling Jaya.
+Tan was born and raised in a middle-class Malaysian Chinese household in Kuala Lumpur by a civil engineer father and a remisier mother alongside an older brother, who is now a computer programmer based in New Zealand.
+Tan is the youngest of two children in her family who went to state-schools while living in Petaling Jaya.

-Raised in Kuala Lumpur, Tan moved to the United Kingdom to attend the University of Bath where she received a bachelor's degree in mechanical engineering.
-After graduation, she landed a job at McKinsey in Malaysia.
-McKinsey later sponsored Tan's MBA education at Harvard University, where she met future Grab co-founder Anthony Tan.
-They would both subsequently move to Singapore in 2014.
+Raised in Kuala Lumpur, Tan moved to the United Kingdom to attend the University of Bath where she earned a bachelor's degree in mechanical engineering.
+After graduation, she landed a job at McKinsey and Company in Malaysia.
+McKinsey later sponsored Tan's MBA education at Harvard Business School, where she met future Grab co-founder Anthony Tan.
+The two would both subsequently move to Singapore in 2014.